nikolaospanagopoulos/grapeshotClone/README.md

-# grapeshotClone
+# Website analyzer

-this is an implementation of something like grapeshot.
-It basicly understands what a website is about, for example: war, crime etc.
-It is written completely in C++.
-I use curl, nlohmannJson and mysql.
-Extensive string manipulation is used to get the html words.
-Extensive use of pointers and modern c++ (17) optimized code
+## _C++_

+It is an implementation written in C++, using mySql.
+There are a lot of optimizations for efficiency and cleaner code.
+Very extensive string manipulation is used to clean the HTML DOM elements and get the needed information.
+And also the wordassociations API is being used.

+created by Nikolaos Panagopoulos